Search results for:

 Presently, Ruby is a very, very popular language that's mainly used to build web applications.
 Let's see how Ruby's journey down the yellow brick road all began.

 Ruby was first introduced to the world in 1995 by Yukihiro Matsumoto.
-Matsumoto, or ‘Matz,’ released Ruby version 1.0 in 1996.
-As stated above, Ruby is employed a lot for web programming, particularly because the very reason it was invented was to increase productivity.
+Matsumoto, or 'Matz,' released Ruby version 1.0 in 1996.
+As stated above, Ruby is employed a lot for web programming, mainly because it was invented to increase productivity.
 How?
 Its uncomplicated and simplistic style and syntax, of course.

-Ruby’s clean, concise, and compact syntax allows one to create programs a lot quicker than the average programming language.
-Parentheses, for instance, aren’t a necessity.
-Ruby’s syntax doesn’t need much punctuation at all for that matter.
-In fact, you don’t even have to add a semicolon at the end of each segment of code.
-In that case, you could just insert a line break between that chunk of code and the next to achieve the same effect.
+Ruby's clean, concise, and compact syntax allows one to create programs a lot quicker than the average programming language.
+Parentheses, for instance, aren't a necessity.
+Ruby's syntax doesn't need much punctuation at all, for that matter.
+You don't even have to add a semicolon at the end of each segment of code.
+In that case, you could insert a line break between that chunk of code and the next to achieve the same effect.

 This programming language happens to be case-sensitive.
 Identifiers are not even excluded from Ruby's case-sensitive rule.
 Identifiers are just the names given to various methods and variables.

 Onto more syntax!
 Ruby uses blocks and defines them via braces and keywords.
 Furthermore, whitespace doesn't matter in Ruby.
 Therefore, you can begin coding with Ruby on whatever line you would like.

 On a different note, you don't have to declare variables when you use Ruby.
 All of the instance variables in this unique language are entirely private.
 Ruby uses accessor methods to reveal the variables.